stmorse/Lagrange/_posts/2017-09-30-Beginner-NN-Part-I.md

 A cautionary note here: don't forget that our domain is the parameter space, $$\theta=(\theta_i)$$.
 We are used to seeing $$x$$ as the domain and $$y$$ as the range, but in this case (and as is typical in machine learning), the $$x$$'s and $$y$$'s are static datapoints, and it is the $$\theta$$'s that we are moving around in (the domain), measuring our progress in terms of $$\sum_i \ell(y^{(i)}, F(x^{(i)}))$$ (the range).

-A second cautionary note: don't forget that $$\theta$$ is a vector of all our parameters, and the gradient $$\grad_{\theta} \ell$$ is a vector of partial derivatives with respect to each of those different parameters.
+A second cautionary note: don't forget that $$\theta$$ is a vector of all our parameters, and the gradient $$\nabla_{\theta} \ell$$ is a vector of partial derivatives with respect to each of those different parameters.

 What is **magical** about SGD is that we can take a step like this at some random data point, update our parameter estimate $$\theta$$, then pick *any other random data point* and do it again, iterating.
 And magically, we will eventually converge to a minimum.
-(Well, as long as some conditions are met such as tuning our learning rates $\eta$ correctly..)
+(Well, as long as some conditions are met such as tuning our learning rates $$\eta$$ correctly..)

 **Sidenote:** There is [growing evidence](https://www.quantamagazine.org/new-theory-cracks-open-the-black-box-of-deep-learning-20170921/) that one reason neural networks work so well, or more specifically, the reason they do not overfit despite their enormous number of parameters, is due to the [tendency of SGD to find "flat" optimums](http://www.inference.vc/everything-that-works-works-because-its-bayesian-2/), as opposed to "pointy" ones.